awwsmm/subway/README.md

 Visit http://localhost:7878/ in a browser to see the web page.

+Visit http://localhost:7878/example (or any other route) to see the 404 page.

 Execute the following in a terminal to stop the Docker container from running

 ```shell